emilh7279/german-feedback-analysis/README.md

 ##### Parameters:
 dateiname: A string that specifies the name of the CSV file containing the feedback data.

+##### Function: speichere_ergebnisse(ergebnisse)
+This function saves the results of an analysis into a CSV file.
+The results are stored in a structured way, making them easy to view or process later.

+> [!NOTE]
+> The result CSV file is located in textblob-de/results.

 --------
 #### Conclusion TextBlob-DE